Lyubansky/P2P-File-Transfer/README.md

-# P2P-File-Transfer
+# P2P
-For transferring large files
+For sending messages and transferring large files